Little pocket mouse

 The little pocket mouse (Perognathus longimembris) is a species of rodent in the family Heteromyidae.
 It is found in Baja California and Sonora in Mexico and in Arizona, California, Idaho, Nevada, Oregon and Utah in the United States.
 Its natural habitat is subtropical or tropical dry lowland grassland.
-It is a common species and faces no particular threats and the IUCN has listed it as being of "least concern".
+It is a common species and faces no particular threats; the IUCN has listed it as being of "least concern".

 Five mice of this species travelled to and orbited the Moon 75 times in an experiment on board the Apollo 17 command module in December 1972.
 Four of the mice survived the trip.
 Six other little pocket mice were sent into orbit with Skylab 3 in July 1973, though these animals died only 30 hours into the mission due to a power failure.

 Behavior

 This small mouse, with a long tail, inhabits arid and semiarid habitats with grasses, sagebrush and other scrubby vegetation.
 It is nocturnal and has a short period of activity for the first two hours after sunset, and then sporadic activity through the rest of the night.
 It sleeps in winter and is only active between April and November with numbers building up rapidly in the spring, peaking in June and July.
 It forages for seeds, plant material and small invertebrates which it carries back to its burrow in its cheek pouches.